-The ETDM process is designed to accomplish the environmental streamlining objectives identified in Section 1309 of the Transportation Efficiency Act for the 21st Century, incorporated by reference www.FHWA.dot.gov.
+The ETDM process is designed to accomplish the streamlining objectives identified in Section 1309 of the Transportation Efficiency Act for the 21st Century.
 The ETDM Process creates linkages between land use, transportation, and environmental resource planning initiatives, through early, interactive agency involvement.
 In implementing the ETDM process, all ETAT agencies are responsible for reviewing and commenting on transportation improvements consistent with their respective agencies statutory and regulatory authority.
 Process objectives include effective/timely decision making without comprising environmental quality, full and early public and agency participation, integrating NEPA reviews with issuance of project permitting and implementing meaningful dispute resolution mechanisms.
 The results of the ETDM process include concurrent actions and approvals, interactive planning, efficiency gained from technology, and ultimately better transportation decisions.
 The tables below identify the information available from the project's purpose and need, to technical reports and environmental documents.
-The tables also identify the NPS review responsibilities from project planning through compliance with NEPA and permit approvals, to construction and maintenance.
+The tables also identify the agency's review responsibilities from project planning through compliance with NEPA and permit approvals, to construction and maintenance.
 The tables have been divided into three basic phases of a transportation project; planning, programming, and project development.
 Program and project efficiency is gained by two environmental screening events that occur at the transportation planning and programming phases.
-The Planning and Programming Screens apply only to major transportation improvement projects, including roadway widenings, new roadways, new rail systems and bridge projects.
-The National Park Service will participate in the ETDM process as a cooperating agency when NPS resources are to be affected or potentially affected by a proposed major transportation improvement.
+The Planning and Programming Screens apply only to major capacity improvement projects, including roadway widenings, new roadways, new rail systems and bridge projects.
+The US Forest Service will participate in the ETDM process as a cooperating agency when National Forest Service Lands are to be affected or potentially affected by a proposed major transportation improvement.